University undergraduate graduation requirements (baccalaureate)

 - Find out how courses may fit into other majors if they decide to change majors.

 Through eAdvisor, students follow a major map that outlines the critical requirements and optimal eight-semester plan.
-If students do not meet the critical requirements, an advising hold may be placed on the students' records, and an advising session is required before future registration activities can take place.
+If a student does not meet the critical requirements, an advising hold may be placed on their record, and an advising session is required before future registration activities can take place.
 When students do not meet the critical requirements for two consecutive semesters, they are considered off track and may be advised to change majors.

 Disestablished programs

-A disestablished program is a major, minor or certificate that the institution has chosen to discontinue.
+A disestablished program is a major, minor or certificate offering that the institution has chosen to discontinue.
 Upon the effective term and year of disestablishment, ASU may choose to stop admitting new students into the program.
-This includes current ASU students seeking to change into the disestablished major, to add the disestablished major as a concurrent degree, or to add the disestablished minor or certificate.
+This includes current ASU students seeking to change to the disestablished major, to add the disestablished major as a concurrent degree, or to add the disestablished minor or certificate.
 Active students in a disestablished program have a period of four academic years to complete the program requirements.
-This includes active, not enrolled students typically eligible for Quick Re-entry.
-Students choosing Quick Re-entry to the institution after a period of nonenrollment cannot re-enroll in a disestablished program if four academic years have passed since the effective term of disestablishment.
+This includes active, not enrolled students typically eligible for quick re-entry.
+Students who choose quick re-entry to the institution after a period of nonenrollment cannot re-enroll in a disestablished program if four academic years have passed since the effective term of disestablishment.

-Students who have not completed the requirements for a disestablished program four academic years after disestablishment will be changed administratively to a different major, or have the minor or certificate removed from their record.
+Students who have not completed the requirements for a disestablished program four academic years after disestablishment are changed administratively to a different major or have the minor or certificate removed from their record.